Acellera/htmd/doc/source/how-to/ffevaluate-energies.md

 print("protein-ligand interaction energy:", e.sum(axis=0))
 ```

-Restricting to a pair of sets is much cheaper than the full system - no bonded terms are computed and the non-bonded loop is restricted to inter-set pairs.
+Restricting to a pair of sets is much cheaper than the full system: no bonded terms are computed and the non-bonded loop is restricted to inter-set pairs.

 ### Use a CHARMM parameter file instead of prmtop